AdeboyeML/Anomaly-Detection-using-RNN-LSTM_Autoencoders/README.md

 ## Anomaly-Detection-using-RNN-LSTM-Autoencoders

-ExampleCo, Inc is gathering several types of data for its fleet of very expensive machines.
-These very expensive machines have three operating modes: *normal*, *faulty* and *failed*.
-The machines run all the time, and usually they are in normal mode.
-However, in the event that the machine enters faulty mode, the company would like to be aware of this as soon as possible.
-This way they can take preventative action to avoid entering failed mode and hopefully save themselves lots of money.

-They collect four kinds of timeseries data for each machine in their fleet of very expensive machines.
-When a machine is operating in *normal* mode the data behaves in a fairly predictable way, but with a moderate amount of noise.
-Before a machine fails it will ramp into *faulty* mode, during which the data appears visibly quite different.
-Finally, when a machine fails it enters a third, and distinctly different, *failed* mode where all signals are very close to 0.

 You can download the data here: [exampleco_data](https://drive.google.com/open?id=1b12u6rzkG1AxB6wLGl7IBVoaoSoZLHNR)

 ### Main objective: to develop an automated method to pinpoint the times of fault and failure in this machine.